-This course will cover air pollution impacts, and focuses on pollution characterization and movement, principles and operation of pollution measuring instruments, air sampling techniques, and interpretation and analysis of data obtained.
-Measurement methods will include the fundamental principles of spectroscopy and diagnosis of the origin of suspended particles in urban and rural environments.
+This course will cover air pollution effects, laws and regulations, air pollution characterization and movement, meteorology for air pollution, principles and operation of pollution measuring instruments, air sampling techniques, and source apportionment studies.
+Special attention is given for particulate pollution and main gaseous pollutants, including the nature of their emissions and possible control methods.